Saturday, January 21, 2012

 1959: Jimmie Rodgers was a guest on This Is Your Life on NBC-TV.

-1962: Gene Chandler made his debut on American Bandstand.
+1962: Gene Chandler made his U.S. television debut on American Bandstand.

 1963: The 4 Seasons released the single "Walk Like A Man".

-1963: The Beatles performed "Please Please Me" and "Ask Me Why" on the program The Friday Spectacular on Radio Luxembourg.
+1963: The Beatles recorded "Please Please Me" and "Ask Me Why" at EMI House for the program The Friday Spectacular on Radio Luxembourg.
+The program was broadcast January 25.

 1966: George Harrison married Patricia Boyd at the Leatherhead Registry Office in Epsom, Surrey, England.
 Boyd later left Harrison for so-called "friend" Eric Clapton.